Experimental design for Partially Observed Markov Decision Processes: Modified HMM theory

 Establishing forgetting properties thus amounts to showing $\delta(F_{i-1|n}(y_{i:n})) \leq 1-\varepsilon$ for the forward smoothing kernels $F_{i|n}$.
 Note that so far no assumptions have been made on how quickly the Hidden Markov Model mixes.
 Those assumptions are made to get $\delta(F_{i|n})\leq 1-\varepsilon$.

-Cappe et al. \cite{Cappe} establish contracting bounds on the Dobrushin coefficient by imposing Strong Mixing conditions on the transition probabilities of the Hidden Markov Model. \begin{myassump}[Assumption 4.3.21 in \cite{Cappe}] Strong Mixing Conditions.
+\citet{Cappe} establish contracting bounds on the Dobrushin coefficient by imposing Strong Mixing conditions on the transition probabilities of the Hidden Markov Model. \begin{myassump}[Assumption 4.3.21 in \citet{Cappe}] Strong Mixing Conditions.
 There exist a transition kernel $K: Y\rightarrow X$ and measurable functions $\varsigma^-$ and $\varsigma^+$ from $Y$ to $(0,\infty)$ such that for any $A \in \mathcal{X}$ and $y \in Y$,

 \end{myassump}

 In our case we have different transition kernels for each control.
 The weakest assumptions we can get away with is, if each transition kernel $Q^u$ has a corresponding transition kernel $K^u$ and measurable functions $\varsigma^-(y,u)$ and $\varsigma^+(y,u)$ satisfying the strong mixing condition.
 By letting $\varsigma^-(y) = \min_u \varsigma^-(y,u)$ and $\varsigma^+(y) = \max_u \varsigma^+(y,u)$ we see that we can consider the same $\varsigma$ functions for each transition kernel $Q^u$.
 We restate the Strong mixing conditions: